MISSILE PARALYZING UFOS AND SECRECY - PART II

 “So far, I've shown that of the 10 Echo Flight ICBMs in question:

 “1.
-Shutdowns occurred due to a then never seen electrical anomaly.
+Shutdowns occurred due to a then never before seen electrical anomaly.

 “2.
 This anomaly was thoroughly evaluated by SAC, 15th Air Force, 341st SMW, Boeing, Autonetics, OOMA (Hill AFB), and AF Systems Command.